Risk of DiscriminationLearn about laws and legal protections that impact the hereditary cancer community. Learn how to file a grievance or complaint.

 Dr. Francis Collins is an American doctor and geneticist who discovered the genes connected to a number of diseases and led the Human Genome Project.
 He is also the director of the National Institutes of Health.
 Dr. Collins notes that all diseases are affected by hereditary factors.
 Therefore, many people may be at risk of genetic discrimination.

-It is important for anyone considering genetic testing to understand the laws protecting Americans against discrimination and their limits, and to weigh the possible benefits and risks of a genetic test.
+It is important for anyone considering genetic testing to understand the protecting Americans against discrimination and their limits, and to weigh the possible benefits and risks of a genetic test.
 The decision to have genetic testing is very personal and should be based on current, credible information provided by a health care provider with genetics expertise.